igorzhu/zslider/README.md

   **goToSlideAnimate** - Animate transition to a pointed slider. *Default*: false

   **mobW** - With a screen width smaller than this, the mobile version is shown, (px). *Default*: 650

+  **onSliderCreated** - The function invoked when slider has been created

+  **onSlideChange** - The function invoked when the slide is changed